efck-chat-keyboard/efck-chat-keyboard.github.io/content/pages/faq.md

 See [bundled tabs](https://github.com/efck-chat-keyboard/efck/tree/master/efck/tabs)
-for code inspiration and don't hesitate to drop by the discussion forum if you think you need help.
+for code inspiration and don't hesitate to drop by the discussion forum if you decide you need help.
 </details>